junglok/tem-docs/docs/apps/cryosparc.md

 ???+ tip

-    * 39500 port on localhost : assume that the port number 39500 is available on your localhost.
-Otherwise, you can use another port available.
+    * 39500 port on localhost: assumes port 39500 is available on your localhost.
+Otherwise, use another available port.
-    * -N : Do not execute a remote command.
-This is useful option for just forwarding ports.
+    * -N: don't run a remote command.
+Useful for just forwarding ports.
-    * -f : Requests ssh to go to background just before command execution.
+    * -f: requests ssh to move to the background just before running the command.
     * -L [bind_address:]port:host:hostport

 !!! note

-    You should execute this 'ssh' command on **YOUR LOCAL PC/WORKSTATION** to make a tunnel between your local machine and GSDC server (tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr) (localhost:39500 <--> tem-[cs|ui]-al9.sdfarm.kr:<CRYOSPARC_BASE_PORT>) over secure channel.
+    Run this 'ssh' command on **YOUR LOCAL PC/WORKSTATION** to create a secure tunnel between your local machine and the GSDC server (tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr): localhost:39500 <--> tem-[cs|ui]-al9.sdfarm.kr:<CRYOSPARC_BASE_PORT>.

 !!! note

-    You can close the terminal window (because 'ssh' will be run in the background) after running the above command.
-The tunnel will stay open.
+    You can close the terminal window after running the above command, since 'ssh' runs in the background.
+The tunnel stays open.

-Now, open your browser (Chrome/Firefox/Safari recommended) and navigate to [http://localhost:39500](http://localhost:39500).
-You should be presented with the CryoSPARC login page.
+Now open your browser (Chrome/Firefox/Safari recommended) and go to [http://localhost:39500](http://localhost:39500).
+You should see the CryoSPARC login page.

 ### For Windows users